Digital Transformation Meaning

-Digital transformation is frequently thought of as synonymous with ‘digitization’ and ‘digitalization’.
+Common digital transformation synonyms include ‘digitization’ and ‘digitalization’.
 So what?
 Why does that matter?
 It’s important because in truth, these terms don’t hold the same meaning.
 This often leads to a scenario in which leaders mapping out digital transformation strategies aren’t speaking the same language.
 According to Forbes, “…people are confusing them in ways that shortchange the power and importance of digital transformation.”
 It’s easy to see why this happens when looking into the descriptions, or lack thereof.

 Digitization is the process of changing from analog to digital form.
 In other words, taking analog information, encoding it into zeroes and ones so computers can store, process and transmit information.
 Pretty clear, right?
 Digitalization, however, isn’t so divisive.
 Even Gartner differs in its definition of digitalization.
 According to Gartner, Inc., digitalization is, “…the process of employing digital technologies and information to transform business operations.”
 But if you consult Gartner’s glossary it states, “Digitalization is the use of digital technologies to change a business model and provide new revenue and value-producing opportunities.
 It is the process of moving to a digital business.”
 One operationally oriented, the other focused on the business model itself.
 Other non-Gartner references vary associating everything from process efficiency, data transparency, and technology alone to digitalization.